maddycpierce/ecommerce-pattern-library/_womens-swim/classic-surf-bikini-top.md

 ---
-title: "Classic Surf Bikini Top"
+name: "Classic Surf Bikini Top"
 description: |
   High neck with solid colour design.
 Surf easy knowing that this bikini top is designed for sport wear, and can be worn as an athletic top or bikini.
 non_conflict: true